 Swap out traditional silver or pewter utensils for unique metal cutlery that no one will see coming.
 "It's a small touch that guests will notice," explains Cove.
 "I love the look of gold flatware, and another favorite of mine is black matte."

-These make a huge statement.
-Chunky candles, taper candles, black candles, heaps of candles!
-Try using colored candles in dark tones (like eggplant) to mix things up a bit.
+Chunky candles, taper candles, black candles, heaps of candles—the more the better.
+Try using richly-colored candles in dark tones (like eggplant!) to mix things up a bit, adds Cove.

-Something as simple as a sprig of rosemary at each place setting is another detail that will make a splash.
-For more of a splurge, try dinner plate dahlias or a baby fern.
-For a holiday dinner tablescape, use a pinecone at each place setting.
+Adding something as simple as a sprig of rosemary to each guests' place setting is another detail that will make a splash, explains Cove.
+For more of a splurge, try dinner plate dahlias or even a baby fern.
+Planning a cold-weather party?
+Consider winter motifs, like pinecones or tiny pine branches, instead.